 Your doctor may order these tests:

-- if you are having symptoms of lung problems
+- if you’re having symptoms of lung problems

 - as part of a routine physical

-- to assess how well your lungs are functioning before undergoing surgery
+- to assess how well your lungs are working before

-Pulmonary function tests are also known as PFTs, spirometry, or lung function tests.
+PFTs are also known as spirometry or lung function tests.